izayoijiichan/VGO/Documentation~/UniVGO/Installation.md

 |Unity 2021.1|OK|OK|OK|OK|unconfirmed|
 |Unity 2021.2|OK|OK|OK|OK|unconfirmed|

-As of December of 2021, we are developing and confirming in `Unity 2021.2` `Windows` `.NET Standard 2.1` environment.
+As of February of 2022, we are developing and confirming in `Unity 2021.2` `Windows` `.NET Standard 2.1` environment.

 ### Required package